Read this post to learn the seven proptech amenities every apartment building should have.

 Consider as an example: a typical investment in a smart lock is approximately $200.
-With a smart lock, creating/revoking an electronic key is as fast and easy as pushing a button, and can be done to issue temporary access for maintenance staff.
-Conversely, it costs between $20 and $50 to rekey a door each time a tenant turns over plus the time involved from your property staff.
+With a smart lock, creating/revoking an electronic key is as fast and easy as pushing a button.
+And, it can be done to issue temporary access for maintenance staff.
+Conversely, it costs between $20 and $50 to rekey a door each time a tenant turns over.
+Plus, there’s the time involved from your property staff.

-As the number of PropTech amenities continues to grow, so too does the number of mobile apps needed to use them.
-The issue is that as you incorporate more of these amenities into your property, your residents will soon find themselves using a multitude of apps daily.
+As the number of proptech amenities continues to grow, so too does the number of mobile apps needed to use them.
+As you incorporate more of these proptech amenities into your property, your residents will soon find themselves multiple apps daily.
 This can detract from the seamless living experience you are trying to create.

 Vendors such as Mobile Doorman and Entrata are working to solve this headache.
-They have created all-in-one mobile solutions that allow your residents to interact with your property from a single app.
+They have created all-in-one mobile solutions that allow residents to interact with your property from one app.
 Residents can pay their rent, open doors, and even schedule maintenance all from one app.
 Property managers get custom branding, the ability to communicate with residents as a group or individual, and engagement analytics.

-And since these apps maintain an open API, they integrate with ButterflyMX, allowing residents to receive video calls and send virtual keys without ever leaving the building app.
-This further consolidates your residents’ living experience from too many PropTech apps into one.
+And since these apps maintain an open API, they integrate with ButterflyMX.
+This allows residents to receive video calls and send virtual keys without ever leaving the building app.
+This further consolidates your residents’ living experience from too many proptech apps into one.

 4 and 5.
 Food delivery and service providers

 Ordering food and then having to go down to the lobby to meet the delivery person because they either can’t get into the building or can’t get up the elevator is an inconvenience.
-So is having to take personal time because the cable technician is coming on a Tuesday between 10 a.m. and 3 p.m.
-Residents want the convenience of ordering food and services online, and property managers want the security of knowing who is coming and going.
+So is having to take personal time because the cable technician is coming on a Tuesday afternoon.
+Residents want the convenience of ordering food and services online.
+Property managers want the security of knowing who is coming and going.

 Delivery.com, Seamless, FreshDirect, UberEat, and Hello Alfred all deliver convenient at-home services.
-When these services are paired with the right PropTech amenities, they make it to your resident’s door even on days when no one is home.
+When these services are paired with the right proptech amenities, they make it to your resident’s door even on days when no one is home.
 In the near future, ButterflyMX will enable this seamless delivery experience by providing these vendors with virtual keys to your property.
-All virtual key permissions can be changed at any time and their use is recorded along with a time- and date-stamped photo of the visitor, which is stored for 365 days.
+All virtual key permissions can be changed at any time.
+Additionally, their use is recorded with a time- and date-stamped photo of the visitor.
+This record is then stored for 365 days.